-Rare fatalities associated with the use of ALBENZA (albendazole) have been reported due to granulocytopenia or pancytopenia (see PRECAUTIONS).
-Albendazole has been shown to cause bone marrow suppression, aplastic anemia, and agranulocytosis in patients with and without underlying hepatic dysfunction.
-Blood counts should be monitored at the beginning of each 28day cycle of therapy, and every 2 weeks while on therapy with albendazole in all patients.
-Patients with liver disease, including hepatic echinococcosis, appear to be more at risk for bone marrow suppression leading to pancytopenia, aplastic anemia, agranulocytosis, and leukopenia attributable to albendazole and warrant closer monitoring of blood counts.
-Albendazole should be discontinued in all patients if clinically significant decreases in blood cell counts occur.
+Fatalities associated with the use of ALBENZA have been reported due to granulocytopenia or pancytopenia ALBENZA may cause bone marrow suppression, aplastic anemia, and agranulocytosis.
+Monitor blood counts at the beginning of each 28-day cycle of therapy, and every 2 weeks while on therapy with ALBENZA in all patients.
+Patients with liver disease and patients with hepatic echinococcosis are at increased risk for bone marrow suppression and warrant more frequent monitoring of blood counts.
+Discontinue ALBENZA if clinically significant decreases in blood cell counts occur.

-Cysticercosis may, in rare cases, involve the retina.
-Before initiating therapy for neurocysticercosis, the patient should be examined for the presence of retinal lesions.
-If such lesions are visualized, the need for anticysticeral therapy should be weighed against the possibility of retinal damage caused by albendazole-induced changes to the retinal lesion.
+Cysticercosis may involve the retina.
+Before initiating therapy for neurocysticercosis, examine the patient for the presence of retinal lesions.
+If such lesions are visualized, weigh the need for anticysticeral therapy against the possibility of retinal damage resulting from inflammatory damage caused by ALBENZA-induced death of the parasite.

-In clinical trials, treatment with albendazole has been associated with mild to moderate elevations of hepatic enzymes in approximately 16% of patients.
+In clinical trials, treatment with ALBENZA has been associated with mild to moderate elevations of hepatic enzymes in approximately 16% of patients.
 These elevations have generally returned to normal upon discontinuation of therapy.
-There have also been case reports of acute liver failure of uncertain causality and hepatitis (see ADVERSE REACTIONS).
+There have also been case reports of acute liver failure of uncertain causality and hepatitis [see ADVERSE REACTIONS].

-Liver function tests (transaminases) should be performed before the start of each treatment cycle and at least every 2 weeks during treatment.
-If hepatic enzymes exceed twice the upper limit of normal, consideration should be given to discontinuing albendazole therapy based on individual patient circumstances.
-Restarting albendazole treatment in patients whose hepatic enzymes have normalized off treatment is an individual decision that should take into account the risk/benefit of further albendazole usage.
-Laboratory tests should be performed frequently if albendazole treatment is restarted.
+Monitor liver enzymes (transaminases) before the start of each treatment cycle and at least every 2 weeks during treatment.
+If hepatic enzymes exceed twice the upper limit of normal, consideration should be given to discontinuing ALBENZA therapy based on individual patient circumstances.
+Restarting ALBENZA treatment in patients whose hepatic enzymes have normalized off treatment is an individual decision that should take into account the risk/benefit of further ALBENZA usage.
+Perform laboratory tests frequently if ALBENZA treatment is restarted.

-Patients with abnormal liver function test results are at increased risk for hepatotoxicity and bone marrow suppression (see WARNINGS).
-Therapy should be discontinued if liver enzymes are significantly increased or if clinically significant decreases in blood cell counts occur.
+Patients with elevated liver enzyme test results are at increased risk for hepatotoxicity and bone marrow suppression [see Bone Marrow Suppression].
+Discontinue therapy if liver enzymes are significantly increased or if clinically significant decreases in blood cell counts occur.

-In genotoxicity tests, albendazole was found negative in an Ames Salmonella/Microsome Plate mutation assay with and without metabolic activation or with and without pre-incubation, cell-mediated Chinese Hamster Ovary chromosomal aberration test and in vivo mouse micronucleus test.
+In genotoxicity tests, albendazole was found negative in an Ames Salmonella/Microsome Plate mutation assay, Chinese Hamster Ovary chromosomal aberration test, and in vivo mouse micronucleus test.
 In the in vitro BALB/3T3 cells transformation assay, albendazole produced weak activity in the presence of metabolic activation while no activity was found in the absence of metabolic activation.

 Albendazole did not adversely affect male or female fertility in the rat at an oral dose of 30 mg/kg/day (0.32 times the recommended human dose based on body surface area in mg/m²).